agateau/yokadi/doc/update.md

   'non null')
 - The updated database has the exact same structure as a brand new database.

-Updating from x to x+1 is done in separate scripts because update scripts may define tables.
-SQLObject (which used to be Yokadi ORM) can't handle table redefinitions, so using separate scripts solves the problem.
+Each update step is run in a separate process because update scripts may define tables, but SQLObject (which used to be Yokadi ORM) does not handle table redefinitions, so it would raise an exception if a table was defined in `update<x>to<x+1>.py` then redefined in `update<x+1>to<x+2>.py`.
+Running update step in its own process avoids this problem.